kghbln/MySystemMessages/README.md

 - Make sure that every line containing a system message ends with a comma, except for the last line.
 - Adding your (user)name into the metadata array for authors is optional.
 If you choose to do so, make sure that every line ends with a comma, except for the last line.

-(3) Validate this file with e.g. [JSONLint](http://jsonlint.com/) to make sure that the json syntax is correct.
+(3) Validate this file with e.g. [JSON Formatter](http://jsonformatter.curiousconcept.com/) to make sure that the json syntax is correct.
 (4) Go to the e.g. "de.json" file located in the /i18n/ folder of this extension.
 (5) Add the same system message to the file, e.g.